davidzireva/Bank-churn-analysis-dashboard/README.md

 Account information for 10,000 customers at a European bank, including details on their credit score, balance, products, and whether they have churned.

-(the Bank_Churn_Messy.xslx file is included for those completing the Bank Customer Data Prep guided project)

 Recommended Analysis